RuisSoftware/FiveM-Resources-2024/README.md

 - Or visit our [Dutch Website](https://www.dutch-players.nl/)

 ![thanks](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/thanks.png)
+If you like our edits please write a review on [Disboard](https://disboard.org/nl/server/411618887227146251#reviews)
 - Original esx_inventoryhud resource made by Trsak
 - To all [contributors](https://github.com/dutchplayers/ESX-1.2-Inventory-HUD/graphs/contributors)
 - Vault Script By Monster TaerAttO